willjasen/website/content/posts/welcome.md

 ---
 My name is Brandon and this is my website!

-This is a decentralized website built on the InterPlanetary File System and Ethereum, with some deployment help from Fleek and design management by Hugo.
+This is a decentralized website built on the InterPlanetary File System, with deployment help from GitHub and Fleek and design management by Hugo.

 ![Me](/posts/profile_pic.jpg#center)

-Twitter: @willjasen

 Bitcoin: bc1qffxk4uqgaspuv9w8tnt7qjs63hlvxyda6l38wl